Class Action Lawsuits

 Adequacy – The court must be satisfied that the plaintiffs and their legal counsel are prepared to diligently and competently pursue the case on behalf of the entire class.
 As experienced class action attorneys well known to the federal judges in New York, our team at Joseph & Kirschenbaum LLP is time and again certified as qualified class counsel.

 Pursuing and administering class actions is a complex and demanding process that requires both experience and resources.
 Yet the class action is often the most practical and effective way to proceed when a large number of employees have been harmed by a single employer practice.
 As a comprehensive employment law firm in New York, Joseph & Kirschenbaum LLP utilizes this valuable legal tool whenever it is in our clients' best interests.
 If you have lost wages or employment opportunities due to a systemic employer practice and you believe others have been similarly harmed, our NYC class action lawyers may be able to assist.
 Call our offices today to arrange a complimentary intake consultation.
-We are available toll free at 1.866.348.7394.
+We are available at (212) 688-5640.
 We can also be reached online.
 Se habla espanol.